abhivaikar/PlayPI/README.md

 PlayPI stands out as a versatile, multi-protocol API playground:

--   **Multiple API protocols**: Includes RESTful, gRPC, GraphQL, and WebSocket APIs.
+-   **Multiple API protocols**: Includes RESTful, gRPC, GraphQL, and WebSocket APIs (and more to come).
 -   **Realistic use cases**: Each API implements meaningful functionalities such as inventory management, task management, user registration, and live chat.
 -   **Offline testing**: No internet connection is required; all APIs run locally.
 -   **Ease of use**: Simple CLI and Docker-based installation options make it beginner-friendly.